oarcscience/ith.oarc.science/bib/sepnote.md

 ---
-title: "List of gaps in Septuagint verse and chapter numbering"
+# List of gaps in Septuagint verse and chapter numbering
 ---
 <span class="p-small2"> </span>